alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 finding none.

-But the Matrix argument falls short of the Simulation Hypothesis: we are not simulating a complete Universe with people in it, but instead we need a bunch of living human bodies to plug them in the Matrix.
+But the Matrix argument falls short of the Simulation Hypothesis: we are not simulating a complete universe with people in it, but instead we need a bunch of living human bodies to plug them in the Matrix.

 ## Why a Simulation?